 I didn’t know what I wanted to do.
 I always felt like I didn’t quite fit the mould in whatever job that I had.
-Initially, I thought I wanted to be a teacher – which turned out to be a terrible idea!
-I went on to work in newspaper publishing, for an advertising agency, at a retreat centre and as a gallerist for Damien Hirst in Ilfracombe.
+Initially I thought I wanted to be a teacher – which turned out to be a terrible idea!
+I went on to work in newspaper publishing, for an advertising agency, at a retreat centre and as a gallerist for Damian Hirst.
 For maybe a decade I managed my former boyfriend’s restaurant.
 But I never felt content.
-Now that I look back on it, I realize that I wanted to be at the helm of my own ship.
+Now that I look back on it, I realise that I wanted to be at the helm of my own ship.

-How did you go about finding a place to drop your anchor, metaphorically speaking?
+How did you go about finding your life’s purpose?

-How did you go from that accidental prototype to starting a business?
+How did you go from that serendipitous prototype to starting a business?

 I taught myself and researched on YouTube and Google, and figured out how the cord could be finished in gold.
-My friend Sarah, who used to run the Oystercatcher shop in Croyde and is a jewellery designer, saw me wearing the necklace and I remember her pointing at my chest and saying, “Where did you get that from?”
+My friend Sarah, who used to run a shop on one of the beaches and is a jewellery designer, saw me wearing the necklace and I remember her pointing at my chest and saying, “Where did you get that from?”
 I told her I’d made it, and she said, “I think you’re onto something.
 Why don’t we put a few in the shop and see if they sell?”
 We sold 10 in a week.
 She joked, “I reckon this could be your full-time job one day!”
 And I literally laughed in her face.